oasis-board-process-committee/TC-Process/under-development/tc-template-1.md

 # Appendix C Safety, Security and Privacy Considerations

 < Information about safety, security, and privacy considerations.
 These can be
 divided up into separate subsections as desired.
-All documents should really have a security and privacy considerations section. >
+All documents should have a security and privacy considerations section.
+Any specification that will need to register something with IANA MUST have this section filled out. >

 ---